MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-resource.md

 1. Change directory to your **project directory**.
 1. Execute command to add different capabilities.

-The following table describes cloud resources and the corresponding commands to add them:
+The following table lists cloud resources and the corresponding commands to add them:

 |Cloud Resources|Command|
 |---------------|----------|